 Golic in the Infirmary

 The scene in the infirmary where Ripley and Clemens talk has a new opening shot in which the camera begins with a medium shot of Golic, then tracks through the hospital room.
-Later on in the scene, a tied up Golic interrupts with a few lines about how in an insane world, an sane man must appear to be insane; Clemens sarcastically thanks him.
+Later on in the scene, a tied-up Golic interrupts with a few lines about how in an insane world, a sane man must appear to be insane; Clemens sarcastically thanks him.
 Golic spies on Ripley and Clemens talking by looking under the curtain.
 The alien drops from the air vent into the infirmary and lands on the mattress next to him causing it to ‘lower’.
 There are more shots of it approaching, and Ripley sees its feet through the bottom of the curtains.
 There is also a shot of the alien opening its mouth before killing Clemens.
 After the alien kills Clemens, and Ripley runs out of the infirmary, there is a close-up of Golic admiring the alien, he calls it “magnificent.”
 Followed by a shot of a large amount of blood dripping from the grate through which Clemens was hauled by the Alien.

-Move onto Part 2 of Alien 3 Deleted Scenes.
+Move on to Part 2 of Alien 3 Deleted Scenes.